The Apache Software Foundation

 It is important to understand that everyone is invited to express their opinion of any given action or proposal.
 Apache projects are community projects in which no single individual has more power than any other single individual (except in a very few procedural situations).

 The notation used is “+1”, “-1” and “0”.
 It’s also common to see “+0” and “-0”.

 So, what do these notations mean?

-Many people will use fractions to indicate the strength of their feelings, e.g. “+0.5”.
-Some will even indicate this is a “no brainer” with something like “+1000”.
+Many people use fractions to indicate the strength of their feelings, e.g. “+0.5”.
+Some will even indicate their opinion that the proposal is a “no brainer” with something like “+1000”.

-The important thing is that this is not an exact science.
+This notation is not an exact science.
 It’s just a shorthand way of communicating strength of feeling.

 A confusing thing about this notation is that it is the same notation used in a formal vote.
 Knowing when something is a vote and when it is a preference is important.
 It’s easy to tell, though: if the subject line of the email thread does not have “[Vote]” at the start then it’s just an opinion.
 We try not to call votes; consensus building is much more inclusive.

 The reasons for this notation being common is that when someone wants to summarise a discussion thread they can mentally add up the strength of feeling of the community and decide whether there is consensus.

 If there is clear consensus in favor of a proposal, members of the community can proceed with the work under the lazy consensus model.